chainstacklabs/starknet-cairo-odyssey/Article-2.md

 If we try to read a value from an array at an invalid index, the program will fail with the following error: **Unknown value for memory cell at address**.

 You can use arrays as function parameters or in returns, but when declaring it, you should indicate two parameters, the array's length, and the array itself.
-The naming convention is also important and should be `my-_array_name` and `my_array_name_len`.
+The naming convention is also important and should be `my_array_name` and `my_array_name_len`.
 For example:

 ```php
 %lang starknet